Poisoning: 1 - 2 years

 It’s tempting to refer to medicines and vitamins as lollies, however this is confusing and potentially dangerous to a young child as they may seek them out when you’re not looking.
 Best to avoid this.

 If your child has swallowed something and you’re not sure if it may have a poisonous effect, phone the National Poisons Centre on 0800 POISON (0800 764 766).
 Call 111 if the child is unconscious or has stopped breathing and start CPR immediately.
-CPR instructions for babies and toddlers here.
+See the CPR instructions for babies and toddlers.
 Do not stop performing CPR until medical help arrives and takes over.
 This page includes a link to KidsHealth and a page containing the Basic Life Support Flow Chart.
 The Basic Life Support Flow Chart is developed by the New Zealand Resuscitation Council and Australian Resuscitation Council.
 For more information see www.nrc.org.nz

 This page includes a link to KidsHealth and a page containing the Basic Life Support Flow Chart.
 The Basic Life Support Flow Chart is developed by the New Zealand Resuscitation Council and Australian Resuscitation Council.
 For more information see www.nrc.org.nz